mprestonsparks/market-analysis/README.md

 docker run -v $(pwd):/app market-analysis --symbol AAPL --days 365
 ```

+## Airflow Integration

+This tool is designed to be run as a task within Apache Airflow, typically using the `DockerOperator`.
+When running via Airflow:

+- The Docker image (`market-analysis:latest` or as tagged) should be available to the Airflow environment.
+- The necessary API credentials must be passed as environment variables to the Docker container managed by the `DockerOperator`.
+- Specifically, the container expects the following environment variables to be set:
+  - `BINANCE_API_KEY`: Your Binance API key.
+  - `BINANCE_SECRET_KEY`: Your Binance secret key.

+Refer to your Airflow project's documentation (`airflow-hub` in this case) for details on how to securely manage and provide these secrets to the Airflow tasks.

 ## Examples

 Check out the `examples` directory for sample scripts demonstrating various analysis scenarios.